Insurance Clauses in Contracts: A Comprehensive Guide

 What is the difference between occurrence-based and claims-made insurance policies?

 Occurrence-based policies (like standard CGL) cover incidents that occur during the policy period, regardless of when the claim is filed.
 If a covered incident happens in 2026 but the claim is not filed until 2029, an occurrence-based policy that was active in 2026 covers the claim even if the policy has since expired.
 Claims-made policies (like E&O and cyber liability) cover only claims that are both filed and reported to the insurer during the policy period (or within a specified reporting window).
 The occurrence-based structure is more favorable for long-tail risks because coverage does not depend on the policy being active at the time of the claim.
-The claims-made structure requires careful attention to tail coverage whenever a policy is cancelled or not renewed.
+The claims-made structure requires careful attention to: (1) maintaining continuous coverage without gaps during the coverage period; (2) purchasing tail coverage (extended reporting period) when a claims-made policy ends or is replaced; and (3) confirming that the retroactive date in your claims-made policy covers all prior work.
+A retroactive date that does not go back far enough can leave pre-retroactive work uninsured even for claims filed during the active policy period.

 How does insurance interact with the indemnification clause in my contract?

 Insurance is the funding mechanism for indemnification obligations.
 When a third-party claim arises that is covered by both your indemnification obligation and your insurance, the insurer defends and pays the claim up to your policy limits.
 Your personal indemnification obligation covers any amounts above your policy limits (the coverage gap).
-Key issues to verify: (1) your policy limits match your indemnification cap so there is no gap; (2) for claims-made policies, you have tail coverage for the full survival period of your indemnification obligation; (3) your policy covers the specific types of claims the indemnification triggers (IP indemnification may not be covered by standard E&O); and (4) your policy's contractual liability provision covers indemnification assumed by contract.
+Key issues to verify: (1) your policy limits match your indemnification cap so there is no gap; (2) for claims-made policies, you have tail coverage for the full survival period of your indemnification obligation; (3) your policy covers the specific types of claims the indemnification triggers (IP indemnification may require specialty coverage not provided by standard E&O); and (4) your policy's contractual liability provision covers indemnification assumed by contract.
+Most CGL policies include a 'contractual liability' coverage extension that covers bodily injury and property damage indemnification assumed by contract — but professional errors indemnification must be covered by E&O, not CGL.

 Related Guides